 After months of active campaigning Venezuela's two main presidential candidates are preparing themselves for a televised debate on November 30th.

-After months of active campaigning Venezuela's two main presidential candidates are preparing themselves for a televised debate on November 30th.
+Background: After months of active campaigning Venezuela's two main presidential candidates are preparing themselves for a televised debate on November 30th.
 Eleven candidates will contest the election on December the third.
 The two main contenders are Luis Pinerua Ordaz of the Ruling Democratic Action Party (AD) and Luis Herrera Campins of the Opposition Social Christian Party (COPEI).
 According to the Financial Times of London the new government will take over the job of managing one of Latin America's wealthiest and most dynamic countries through a bold development program.

 SYNOPSIS: Senor Pinerua is a member of the Venezuelan Lower House of Congress, Secretary General of his party and life-time party worker.
 Enthusiastic campaigning has been in full swing for several months.